Global-Conflicts-ArmA/gc_adminMessages/README.md

-Fork Gruppe Adler Admin Messages to suit GC needs.
+Fork from Gruppe Adler Admin Messages to suit GC needs.